 Mine safety legislation is becoming progressively tighter as the industry strives towards achieving its objective of Zero Harm.
 New legislation promulgated by the Department of Mineral Resources and Energy requires all mines to take steps to install proximity detection systems (PDS) on trackless mobile machinery to mitigate human and machine related incidents, both at surface and underground.

-The pressure is now on, given that Level 9 safety standards must be in place by December 2020, failing to do so could mean severe action being brought against responsible parties and mine owners.
+The pressure is now on, given that Level 9 safety standards could be put in place as early as December 2020, failing to do so could mean severe action being brought against responsible parties and mine owners.

-Join Mining Review Africa for a Webinar that will unpack the regulatory requirements and outline the measures to be put in place for effective collision management.
+Mining Review Africa hosted a Webinar which unpacked the regulatory requirements and outlined the measures to be put in place for effective collision avoidance.

-- What the regulation say as far as the adoption of these technologies is concerned;
+- What the regulation says as far as the adoption of these technologies is concerned;

 - Proximity detection systems and collision avoidance systems best practice and industry standards;